myCHEF — wedding private chef bali

 Service Styles: Plated, Buffet, Cocktail

 Plated Service (Most Formal): Chef plates individually in kitchen; waitstaff serves each course.
 Requires 3–5 dedicated service staff for 50–100 guests.
 Ideal for the main reception when formality and photography matter.
-Cost: add IDR 1.5M–3M for service staff team.
+An expanded service team is scoped into your proposal.

 Buffet Service (Flexible, Casual): All dishes arranged on stations; guests serve themselves or staff assists.
 Works well for welcome lunches, rehearsal dinners with a relaxed vibe, and large guest counts.
 Lower service cost, more flexible pacing.

 Cocktail Reception (Social, Interactive): Passed appetizers, stationary food stations, open bar.
 No formal seating — guests mingle.
 Great for pre-ceremony cocktail hour or post-ceremony celebrations.
-Requires mobile service staff and constant replenishment.
-Add IDR 2.5M–5M for passing staff.
+Requires mobile service staff and constant replenishment, scoped into your proposal.

 Hybrid Approach (Recommended): Cocktail canapés on arrival → plated first course → buffet-style main → plated dessert.
 Balances formality with guest interaction.
 Works for 40–100 guests with 3–4 service staff.